Examples of projects

 On behalf of WASTE, I prepared an overview of practical sanitation solutions for areas that are frequently flooded in Bangladesh as part of the SANTE project with Unesco IHE and IRC.

-Des training for Unicef WASH Cluster partners in Palestine
+Training for UNICEF WASH Cluster partners in Palestine

 Water and wastewater consultancy Eco-Region Pemongkong / Masterplan Tanjung Ringgit Lombok - Indonesia